The 2020 Virtual NHDP State Convention began on Saturday, May 9!

 While much of the Convention process and deadlines remain largely the same as in past years, we have outlined some of the changes below.

-The convention was planned for Saturday, May 9th and the virtual convention will still begin that day.
+The convention will take place on Saturday, November 13th.
 As you know, our conventions have many speakers and opportunities for trainings for candidates and activists - as well as voting on party issues.
 This will all begin virtually on May 9th.

 What are we voting on at the convention?

-There are multiple items voted on in even-numbered years conventions.
-Delegates will vote on the Rules for the Convention, the NHDP State Platform, NHDP Resolutions, and our electors to the Electoral College.
-On April 27th, the official call to the convention will be emailed to delegates and posted to this page with the platform, resolutions, and names of the electors.
+There are two items voted on in odd-numbered years conventions.
+Delegates will vote on the Rules for the Convention and Amendments to the NHDP Constitution.
+On [XXXX], the official call to the convention will be emailed to delegates and posted to this page with the platform, resolutions, and names of the electors.
 Check back for those updates!

 How do I vote?